 Steve C. Lee

 Dr. Lee ascribes to the consensus view of psychiatry that integrates biological, psychological and social factors in the diagnosis and treatment of mental illness.
-He believes that spiritual matters are not an isolated, circumscribed entity, but are the overarching and underlying basis on which the biological, psychological, and social factors subsist.
-He also takes note of cultural phenomena that pertain to psychiatry such as the anti-psychiatric sentiment among both the secular and religious world and the devastating effects of fatherlessness on individuals and society.
+He believes that spiritual matters are not an isolated, circumscribed entity, but are the overarching and underlying basis on which these factors subsist.
+He appreciates the progress the field of mental health treatment has made but also acknowledges there is a continued need for better diagnostic and treatment tools and for a greater appreciation of the extent to which each person’s condition and situation is unique.

 “It is common to feel nervous when first meeting with a psychiatrist to discuss the possibility of utilizing medications.
 I try my best to explain the rationale behind medication usage if it is deemed appropriate.
 I encourage people to consider therapy with a counselor as it will often help foster a more complete improvement and robust recovery.
 I also communicate to clients the expected timeframe of a response to medication and the length of time needed to stay on the medication thereafter.”